FC Dynamo Kyiv: Early history

-The Death Match
+Football in occupation and Start

+With the start of the German-Soviet War, as part of World War II, most sports events in the Soviet Union were suspended or discontinued.
+Some sports organizations and individual athletes were evacuated to Soviet Central Asia or east of the Volga River.
+Many footballers joined the ranks of the Soviet Red Army either voluntarily or through mobilization.
+Kyiv ended up under German occupation within a few months of Operation Barbarossa due to the successful encirclement of Soviet troops by German forces, a wide-scale Kyiv's encirclement (Battle of Kiev).

-The propaganda story is often told of how the Dynamo team, playing as "Start, City of Kyiv All-Stars", was executed by a firing squad in the summer of 1942 for defeating an All-Star team from the German armed forces by 5–1.
+For mobilization purposes, the Soviet war propaganda story is often told of how the Dynamo team, playing as "Start, City of Kyiv All-Stars", was executed by a firing squad in the summer of 1942 for defeating an All-Star team from the German armed forces by 5–1.
 The actual story, as recounted by Y. Kuznetsov, is considerably more complex.
 Still, this match has subsequently become known in the Soviet media as "The Death Match".
+This story also became part of the post-Soviet myth of the Great Patriotic War for the Russian people.

 After the Nazi occupation of Ukraine began, former professional football players (Dynamo and Lokomotyv) found employment in the city's Bakery No. 3, and continued to play amateur football.
-The team participated in exhibition games that took place in the city among various other teams including teams composed of the Wehrmacht soldiers.
-The Kyiv's team played under the name of "Start", comprising eight players from Dynamo Kyiv (Nikolai Trusevych, Mikhail Svyridovskiy, Nikolai Korotkykh, Oleksiy Klymenko, Fedir Tyutchev, Mikhail Putistin, Ivan Kuzmenko, Makar Honcharenko) and three players from Lokomotyv Kyiv (Vladimir Balakin, Vasyl Sukharev and Mikhail Melnyk).
+The team participated in exhibition games that took place in the city among various other teams, including teams composed of the Wehrmacht soldiers.
+The Kyiv team played under the name of "Start", comprising eight players from Dynamo Kyiv (Mykola Trusevych, Mykhailo Svyridovskiy, Mykola Korotkykh, Oleksiy Klymenko, Fedir Tyutchev, Mikhail Putistin, Ivan Kuzmenko, and Makar Honcharenko) and three players from Lokomotyv Kyiv (Vladimir Balakin, Vasyl Sukharev, and Mykhailo Melnyk).

 In July and August 1942, "Start" played a series of matches against the Germans and their allies.
 On 12 July, a German army team was defeated.
 A stronger army team was selected for the next match on 17 July, which "Start" defeated 6–0.
 On 19 July, "Start" defeated the Hungarian team MSG Wal 5–1.
 The Hungarians proposed a return match, held on 26 July, but were defeated again, 3–2.